 The people have been long confused…

-Yes, we have long been confused.
+Yes, we have been long confused.
 That is how nature intends it to be.
 The beginning line of chapter 65 supports this, albeit obliquely: Of ancients adept in the way, none ever use it to enlighten people, They will use it in order to fool them.
 So, what ancient is most adept in the way?
-Nature and Her bio-hoodwinking ways are, of course.
+Mother Nature and Her bio-hoodwinking ways are, of course.
 See Peeking in on Nature’s Hoodwink, p.11 and How the Hoodwink Hooks, p.100.